yandex-research/context-intensive-kv-offloading/README.md

 To run the validation with YAKV on MultiNeedle, Text2JSON and LongProc datasets and Qwen3-30B-A3B-Instruct-2507, Qwen3-4B-Instruct-2507, Llama-3.1-8B-Instruct and Llama-3.2-3B-Instruct run
 ```
-PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True CUDA_VISIBLE_DEVICES=0 opencompass -w outputs run_cfg.py
+CUDA_VISIBLE_DEVICES=0 opencompass -w outputs run_cfg.py
 ```
 from `/workspace/`.
-If you wish to use some subset of models or dataset, modify the [run_cfp.py](https://github.com/yandex-research/context-intensive-kv-offloading/blob/main/run_cfg.py) accordingly.
+If you wish to use some subset of models or dataset, modify the [run_cfg.py](https://github.com/yandex-research/context-intensive-kv-offloading/blob/main/run_cfg.py) accordingly.
 You can change sparse budget, chunk size, HIGGS grid, etc by changing corresponding values from the same `run_cfg.py`

 # GPU Inference